HHS/acf-ofa-tanf-longitudinal-dataset/documentation/markdown/Command_Line_Documentation.md

 - usage: tanf-tableau [-h] [-i INFLATION] kind wide destination
 - positional arguments:
   - kind: Input data type.
-Should be either caseload or expenditure (financial is accepted as well).
+Should be either caseload or financial.
   - wide: Path to appended data in wide format.
   - destination: Where to save the resultant dataset.
 - options: